This Day in History on 6th April

-On this page, we will list all historical events that have occurred on 06th February.
-The students can refer them while preparing for all competitive exams and banking exams.
+On this page, we will list all historical events that occurred on 6th April.
+The students can refer to them while preparing for all competitive exams and banking exams.

 1606: Khusru Prince and his father Jahangir rebelled and fled from Agra.

 1648: Construction of the Lal Kila (Red Fort) completed.

 1896: The modern Olympic Games began in Athens, Greece.
 The game was banned for 1500 years due to a ban imposed by the Greek emperor Theodosius I.